Meyniel's conjecture holds for random graphs: Sparse case---deterministic result

 Let

 where $\eps_0 >0$ is a sufficiently small constant (to be determined later).
 For $i \ge 2$, we recursively define $r_i$ to be an integer such that \bel{rdef} \frac {\sqrt{\eps_0 n}}{d } < \frac {d^{r_{i-1}+r_i}}{e^{2(i-1)}} \le \sqrt{\eps_0 n}. \ee Note that, once $r_{i-1}$ is fixed, there is exactly one integer that satisfies this property so the sequence $(r_i)$ is uniquely defined.
 Note that both $(r_{2j})_{j \in \N}$ and $(r_{2j-1})_{j \in \N}$ are nondecreasing sequences and $r_2 \ge r_1$, so $r_i \ge r_1 = \left\lfloor \frac 14 \log_{d} (\eps_0 n) \right\rfloor$ for every $i \ge 1$.
 It can happen that $|r_{i-1}-r_i|$ increases with $i$, but this causes no problem.
-The lower bound on $r_i$ just observed, combined with~\eqn{rdef}, gives \bel{dribound} d^{r_i} = \Omega(n^{1/4}/d),\quad d^{r_i} =O(e^{2i}n^{1/4}) \ee where the constants in $\Omega$ and $O()$ depend on $\eps_0$.
+The lower bound on $r_i$ just observed, combined with~\eqn{rdef}, gives \bel{dribound} d^{r_i} = \Omega(n^{1/4}/d),\quad d^{r_i} =O(e^{2i}n^{1/4}) \ee where the constants implicit in $\Omega()$ and $O()$ depend on $\eps_0$.

 The robber appears at some vertex $v_1 \in V$.
-We consider $ F \log \log n$ rounds.
+We consider up to $i_f$ rounds, where $i_f$ is defined above.
 In round $i$, the robber starts at $v_i$ and team $i$ of cops is released.
-The round lasts until the robber first reaches a vertex of $S(v_i,r_i)$ at which time round $(i+1)$ begins.
+Under conditions to be specified, team $i_f$ is also released in some earlier round.
+Round $i$ lasts until the robber first reaches a vertex of $S(v_i,r_i)$ at which time round $(i+1)$ begins.
 As shown below, we can assume the robber eventually reaches a vertex of $S(v_i,r_i)$, that is, each round lasts for a finite time.
 Of course, round $i$ must last for at least $r_i$ steps.